 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: 1 x Gigabit Ethernet port | Features: Wi-Fi Protected Access (WPS), Extender/Access Point mode switch, power button

 Over the last few years, Netgear has basically become a household name in the networking world over the years, and it has put its considerable knowledge to great use here with the AC1200 WiFi Range Extender EX6150.
-The EX6150 model is a modest device that you can plug directly into any electrical outlet, and is our current choice for the best Wifi extender in 2018.
+The EX6150 model is a simple device that you can plug directly into any electrical outlet, and is our current choice for the best Wifi extender in 2018.

 2. D-Link Wi-Fi Dual Band Range Extender DAP-1520

 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: N/A | Features: Wi-Fi Protected Access (WPS), two internal antennas

 The unassuming and straightforward design does come with some inherent issues, however: it doesn’t feature an Ethernet port for extending a wired connection.
 Also, contrary to some Wi-Fi extenders, the antennae are internal, and while that does allow it to disappear into the background, it does mean range is somewhat reduced.
 Despite this, it is still one of the best WiFi extenders money can buy.

 3. TP-Link RE350 AC1200 Wi-Fi Range Extender